boogie/parallel-change-kata/README.md

 ## Your Task

-1) clean up the Field/ShoppingCart class
+1) clean up the Field/ShoppingCart class, check the relevant tests, understand the code.
 2) currently it is handling one price, *the goal is to handle multiple*.
 3) if you have time left, add handling product names, and a method to query the full shopping cart contents.